-Love, individual support, healthcare (including spiritual and psychological care) and education are an integral part of FARA’s care programmes.
+Love, individual support, healthcare, therapy and education are an integral part of FARA’s care programmes.

 The children grow up in FARA’s family homes until they finish their education.
 They are offered preparation (including training) for a future in which they can live independently and each home maintains close links with the local community.
 We continue to follow the children's progress when they have left FARA’s care.
 In fact, the children stay in touch with the home and its staff just as they would with parents, brothers and sisters in their birth family.